-A. Introduction
+1. Introduction

-1. A variety of materials are being used for the construction of the interiors of vehicles.
-The materials used in the manufacturing of the vehicle include plastics, adhesives, cleaning products, plasticizers, paint, sealers, lubrication compounds, and many others.

-2. Various kinds of chemical substances may be emitted from the interior materials inside the vehicle cabin.
-Some of the chemical substances may contain components, such as Volatile Organic Compounds (VOCs) including carbonyls like the aldehydes, some of them are not harmful to the human body, but some of them are known to cause various health issues.
-The amount of chemical substances emitted from interior materials may be particularly high, especially during the early stages of vehicle life.

-3. Health effects vary depending on the individual driver and passenger's health and physical condition as well as exposure time and concentration of chemical substances.
-This Mutual Resolution supports the effort to insure that levels of these chemical substances are measured under real exposure conditions.

-4. Many countries throughout the world have already introduced standards concerning vehicle interior air quality.
+- 1. A variety of materials are being used for the construction of the interiors of vehicles.
+The materials used in the manufacturing of the vehicle include plastics, adhesives, cleaning products, plasticizers, paint, sealers, lubrication compounds, and many others. - 2.
+Various kinds of chemical substances may be emitted from the interior materials inside the vehicle cabin.
+Some of the chemical substances may contain components, such as Volatile Organic Compounds (VOCs) or Aldehydes, some of them are not harmful to the human body, but some of them are known to cause various health issues.
+The amount of chemical substances emitted from interior materials may be particularly high, especially during the early stages of vehicle life. - 3.
+Health effects vary depending on the individual driver and passenger's health and physical condition as well as exposure time and concentration of chemical substances.
+This Mutual Resolution supports the effort to insure that levels of these chemical substances are measured under real exposure conditions. - 4.
+Many countries throughout the world have already introduced standards concerning vehicle interior air quality.
 Several countries have established regulations or guidelines regarding emissions from interior materials.
-Although these test procedures are very similar, there are many differences in test conditions.

-5. This Mutual Resolution outlines the provisions and harmonized test procedure for the measurement of interior emissions, taking into account existing standards.
+Although these test procedures are very similar, there are many differences in test conditions. - 5.
+This Mutual Resolution outlines the provisions and harmonized test procedure for the measurement of interior emissions, taking into account existing standards.
 It will encourage the reduced use of materials, and chemicals that can be harmful to humans.
-It also encourages the increased use of emission-friendly materials, improving the air quality inside the passenger cabin.

-6. Experts also have an interest in global harmonization since it offers more efficient development, adaptation to technical progress, and potential collaboration.
-It also facilitates the exchange of information between interested parties.

-7. The regulatory stringency of legislation is expected to be different from region to region for the foreseeable future, due to the different levels of development, different regional cultures, and the costs associated with interior emission control technology.
-Therefore, the setting of interior emission limit values is not part of this recommendation.
+It also encourages the increased use of emission-friendly materials, improving the air quality inside the passenger cabin. - 7.
+Experts also have an interest in global harmonization since it offers more efficient development, adaptation to technical progress, and potential collaboration.
+It also facilitates the exchange of information between interested parties. - 8.
+The regulatory stringency of legislation is expected to be different from region to region for the foreseeable future, due to the different levels of development, different regional cultures, and the costs associated with interior emission control technology.
+Therefore the setting of interior emission limit values is not part of this recommendation.

-B. Procedural background
+2. Procedural background

-8. At their November 2014 sessions, the World Forum for Harmonization of Vehicle Regulations (WP.29) and the Executive Committee of the 1998 Agreement (AC.3) endorsed the proposed action plan to, in a first stage, collect information, review existing standards and develop recommendations.
+- 9. At its 164th session, the World Forum for Harmonization of Vehicle Regulations (WP.29) AC.3 endorsed the proposed action plan to, in a first stage, collect information, review existing standards and develop recommendations.
 AC.3 noted the several aspects linked to VIAQ including safety matters (ECE/TRANS/WP.29/1112, para.
-133).

-9. The Informal Working Group (IWG) on VIAQ under the Working Party on Pollution and Energy (GRPE) reported the new recommendation of vehicle interior air quality that focuses on the interior air emissions generated from interior materials, in a first stage.

-10. The new Mutual Resolution (M.R.3) is providing the provisions and harmonized test procedure for the measurement of interior air emissions, taking into account existing standards.
+133). - 10.
+The VIAQ Informal working group, the responsibility of the Working Party on Pollution and Energy (GRPE), reported the new recommendation of vehicle interior air quality that focuses on the interior air emissions generated from interior materials, in a first stage. - 11.
+The new mutual resolution (M.R.X) is providing the provisions and harmonized test procedure for the measurement of interior air emissions, taking into account existing standards.

-C. Existing regulations and standards
+3. Existing regulations and standards